AntonyWilliam/Technical-Writer-Assessment/README.md

 ### 🤔 Frequently Asked Questions

-#### Q: Can I contribute to the `demo-code-snippets` repository?

-- **Answer**: Absolutely!
-We welcome community contributions.
-Submit a pull request with your proposed changes.

 #### Q: I'm new to blockchain development.
 Where do I start?

 - **Answer**: Begin with the [Rootstock Quickstart Guide](https://dev.rootstock.io/guides/quickstart/).